yracine/device-type.myneurio/README.md

 - Set the trace input parameter to true
 - Save the changes by clicking 'Save' at the bottom.

-N.B.
-You can also edit the preferences under Things/Your Ecobee device/Edit Device using the ST classic mobile app.

 You only need to edit the above parameters